Dr. Matt Soar, PhD

 I am an intermedia artist, filmmaker and writer, with a scholarly background in design, media studies, and cultural studies.
-My research-creation activities usually lie at the juncture of residual and emergent media forms.
-My primary teaching area is Intermedia; I have also taught courses on cultural production and media ethnography; counter-archives and residual media production; and, cities, signs and pandemics.
+My research-creation activities are often located at the juncture of residual and emergent media forms.
+My primary teaching area is Intermedia.
+I have also taught courses on cultural production and media ethnography; counter-archives and residual media production; and, cities, signs and pandemics.
 My graduate degrees in Communication are from Simon Fraser University (MA) and the University of Massachusetts Amherst (PhD).

 PhD students (current/recent)